wesssel/capture/README.md

 ## Install

   * Download and unpack this project
-  * Run `npm install` to install PhantomJS

 ## Capture page

-  * Go to capture directive and type `phantomjs capture.js WEBSITE_URL`
+  * Go to capture directive and type `node capture.js`

-## Capture mobile or tablet

-  * To capture a mobile or tablet page  type `phantomjs capture.js WEBSITE_URL TABLET/MOBILE`